 - Provide new and improved pedestrian crossings at key junctions

 - Improve the local cycle network through the addition of new cycle facilities.
 These could include contra-flow cycle lanes on remaining one-way roads as well as new cycle crossings at key junctions.
-These link with the Central London Grid, Quietways and North-South Cycle Superhighway projects
+These link with the Central London Grid, Quietways and Cycle Superhighway 6 (North-South) projects

 The scope of our study area includes these roads: